Learning Resources for Social Science Students: Introduction to Quantitative Methods

 I created this post to serve as a resource for students in introductory quantitative courses in the social sciences.
 I vetted the internet for resources that provided solid conceptual understanding without being too bogged down in the mathematical details.

-fyi: statistics at an introductory level:
+statistics at an introductory level for social sciences

 Statistics is all about managing uncertainty and accounting for it.
 How statisticians evaluate the validity and reliability of their data/dataset contributes to how they talk about the limitations of their data, and thus the observations or meanings they infer from it.